 For brevity, we say ``graph'' to mean directed, acyclic, connected, nonplanar graph.

 \begin{definition} Let $V$ be a vector space.
 Define $\G V$ to be the vector space of graphs with vertices labeled by elements of $V$, modulo multilinearity.
-The graph product $g\otimes h \longmapsto \clinep{g}{h}\in \G V$ is the bilinear map defined on homogeneous elements as a sum over all of the ways of adding a directed edge from a vertex of $g$ to a vertex of $h$. \end{definition}
+The graph product $g\otimes h \longmapsto \clinep{g}{h}\in \G V$ is the bilinear map defined on homogeneous elements as a sum over all of the ways of adding a directed edge from a vertex of $g$ to a vertex of $h$, extended multilinearly to all of $\G V$. \end{definition}

 \begin{example} Below is the graph product of the two graphs $ $ and $ $.

 \end{example}

 5pt